figredos/flutter/TEXT_FILES/DART_BASICS/classes.md

 #### Named routes

 Routes can be given names, making it easier to navigate to specific screens using a consistent identifier.
+This is not recommended.